JohnChe88/AWS-Lake-Formation-Time-based-Temp-Access/README.md

 * The AWS CLI installed and configured.
 * Python 3.8 or higher.
 * Basic familiarity with AWS services, particularly Lambda, Lake Formation, and EventBridge.
+* Ensure the AWS Lambda for revokeLFAccess has Resource-based policy(under permission) statements has event.amazonaws.com and lambda:InvokeFunction

 ### Getting Started
 Setting Up Your Environment